 That’s how the Gurukul System was gradually uprooted and all left with the countrymen was a factory producing labor for the Britishers.
 The modern education system, although it has gone through many amendments, still walks on the path of this system.

-Things can improve, if the following traits of the Gurukul system are adopted by the modern education system of the country.
+Things can improve if these traits of the Gurukul system are adopted by modern education today.

 1. Practical Learning